RobertP-SyndicateLabs/SIC-lang/README.md

 Contributing

 SIC is under active development.

 Feedback, issues, and scroll contributions are welcome.

-Code contributions will open formally once:
+Formal code contributions will open once:

-SIC_D dialect structure stabilizes
+SIC_D stabilizes

-The analyzer subsystem begins
+the analyzer subsystem begins

-ALTAR completes its full service semantics
+ALTAR completes its extended service semantics

-Meanwhile, please:
+Until then:

 Open issues

 Propose features

-Discuss SIC’s growth
+Discuss SIC’s evolution

-Sponsor development

 Supporting SIC

-If you value the mission and want SIC to reach its full potential:
+If you believe in SIC’s mission and want to accelerate its growth:

 https://github.com/sponsors/RobertP-SyndicateLabs

-Your support accelerates:
+Your support advances:

 the SIC virtual machine